July 4th at Disney World Survival Guide

 Developing a plan for the fireworks before the Fourth of July is a good idea, as you cannot stroll up at the last minute and grab a spot.
 Everything from transportation to navigating the parks is more difficult during the busy summer season.
 Having things to do while you wait will make the experience much more bearable!

 In terms of the “other stuff,” Magic Kingdom has special PhotoPass options on July 3 & 4, including a fun-looking light painting effect at night.
-Otherwise, Epcot is where the Fourth of July stuff happens, where there are extra performances of the American Adventure entertainment, plus Disney characters meeting in special patriotic attire.
+Otherwise, EPCOT is where the Fourth of July stuff happens, where there are extra performances of the American Adventure entertainment, plus Disney characters meeting in special patriotic attire.

 Around the hotels, nothing of significance is officially scheduled.
-Magic Kingdom area resorts do not have any official events, but you can expect big crowds and informal ‘parties’ as these resorts crowd with hotel guests and locals eager to view the fireworks.
+Magic Kingdom area resorts do not have any events, but you can expect big crowds and informal ‘parties’ as these resorts crowd with hotel guests and locals eager to view the fireworks.

 All in all, Walt Disney World is a great, patriotic place to spend the Fourth of July.
 Not everything will go according to plan, and it can be a frustrating experience if you let the crowds and heat get to you.
 Instead, go in with the right attitude and plan on doing things that are in the AC, and don’t have long lines.
 The fireworks and the other supplementary entertainment make a Fourth of July visit to Walt Disney World a lot of fun, no matter what!